atpritam/Ollama-Mobile-Bridge/README.md

 {
   "model": "llama3.2:3b",
+  "prompt": "What about Paris?",
-  "prompt": "What's the weather like in its capital city?", "history": [
+  "history": [
     {
       "role": "user",
-      "content": "Tell me about France"
+      "content": "What's the weather in London?"
     },
     {
       "role": "assistant",
-      "content": "France is a country in Western Europe.
-Its capital is Paris."
+      "content": "The Weather today in London is 14 degrees Celsius."
     }
   ]
 }